-Ceramic tiles are known for its durable nature and decorative effect.
-The most common types of tiles are ceramic and porcelain tiles and are mostly regarded as the best choice for wall tiles as they are affordable, versatile and easy to maintain and clean.
+Ceramic tiles are known for their durable nature and decorative effect.
+The most common types of tiles are ceramic and porcelain tiles which are mostly regarded as the best choice for wall tiles as they are affordable, versatile, and easy to maintain and clean.

 Porcelain tile is harder and denser than ceramic and made with refined and purified clay.
 It is composed of finely ground kaolin clays with silica and feldspar additives and water.
 It is pressed at higher temperatures than ceramic tile.
 They are fired at temperatures up to 2200 degrees Fahrenheit that are resistant to freeze/thaw.

 Ceramic tiles are glazed to increase resistance to abrasion and for easier cleaning.
 These tiles can be cut to intricate shapes that can be designed for ornamental patterns.
 Distinctive wall art art can be created using custom designed ceramic murals.

 - Polished tiles are water and stain resistant